-PIVs typically include some form of adjustment, so they can be used to retrofit an existing valve if you have a paving or construction project that is expected to impede access to your existing gate valves.
+PIVs will typically include some form of adjustment, so they can be used to retrofit an existing valve if you have a paving or construction project that is expected to impede access to your existing gate valves.
 They can also be adjusted to a wide range of gate valves from different manufacturers, providing that the valve adjustment head and the PIV's wrench end match, as the indicator blank can be adjusted up or down into the correct position for that particular combination.
 This can be accomplished in the field without too much trouble, allowing your crew to implement this type of system.

-Beyond fire suppression systems, you could also include PIVs in areas where you've had frequent maintenance or breaks in the past, allowing your crew to tell at a glance whether the valve is open or closed so that they can quickly move it into the position they need without any guess work.
-By incorporating PIVs into your fire suppression and critical infrastructure systems, you can rest assured that at a glance, the position of the valve is instantly known.
-But what if you're not quite sure if it will work well with your system or if you don't know which valve to put into place for a new part of your system?
-The experts at Team EJP are ready to help.
+Beyond fire suppression systems, you could also include PIVs in a wide range of areas where you've faced frequent maintenance or breaks in the past, which allows your crew to tell at a glance whether the valve is open or closed so that they can quickly move it into the necessary position without a lot of guesswork.
+By incorporating PIVs from American Flow Control into your water utility's fire suppression and critical infrastructure systems, you have the assurance that at a single glance, the position of the valve can be instantly determined.
+But what if you don't know whether it will work well with your existing system or you're not quite sure which valve to put into place for new construction being added to your system?
+The experienced professionals at Team EJP are ready to help.
 Please feel free to contact us today with any questions, for further details or to discover which valve is the right option for your needs.